deadlydog/PowerShell.tiPS/ReadMe.md

 Follow these steps to add your tip to tiPS:

-1. Fork this repo to your account.
+1. Fork this repo to your account ([See GitHub docs](https://docs.github.com/en/get-started/quickstart/fork-a-repo)).
 1. Clone the repo to your local machine, or open it in a GitHub Codespace, and create a new branch.
 1. Run the [New-PowerShellTip script](/tools/New-PowerShellTip.ps1) to create your new tip file in the [PowerShellTips directory](/src/PowerShellTips/).
 1. Modify it with your tip info and commit your changes.